Skip to content

 How the 8(a) Program Works

-The SBA 8(a) program is open to small businesses that are at least 51% owned and controlled by socially and economically disadvantaged individuals.
+The SBA 8(a) Business Development Program is open to small businesses that are at least 51% owned and controlled by socially and economically disadvantaged individuals.
 Designated socially disadvantaged groups include Black Americans, Hispanic Americans, Asian Pacific Americans (Filipino, Japanese, Chinese, Korean, Polynesian, and others), Subcontinent Asian Americans (Indian, Pakistani, Bangladeshi, Sri Lankan, Nepalese, Bhutanese), and Native Americans (American Indians, Alaska Natives, Native Hawaiians, and members of recognized tribal groups).

 Members of other racial or ethnic groups can apply if they demonstrate individual social disadvantage through a preponderance-of-evidence narrative.
 Being a member of a designated group creates a rebuttable presumption of social disadvantage -- but economic disadvantage must always be individually proven through financial documentation.